Ralph Garr-Bill Lucas HBCU Baseball ClassicPresented by Truist

 In 1974, the addition of graduate programs in early childhood and elementary education gave the school a new status and a new name - Grambling State University.

 Over the last 5 seasons (2016-2020), Grambling State Baseball has compiled 61 SWAC Western Division wins.
 The most wins over that time of any Western Division school.
 In that same time they have never finished below 2nd place in the division.
-Under current Coach James Cooper's tenure, there has been 7 MLB draft picks, 2 free agent signings, 1 MLB scout, and 1 MiLB development coach.
+Over the last twelve years, there have been 7 MLB draft picks, 2 free agent signings, 1 MLB scout, and 1 MiLB development coach.

 Florida Agricultural and Mechanical University opened on October 3, 1887 as the State Normal College for Colored Students.
 In 1905, management of the College was transferred, which led the school to a name change in 1909 as the Florida Agricultural and Mechanical College for Negroes (FAMC).
 In 1953, Florida A&M College became Florida Agricultural and Mechanical University.
 Florida A&M University remains the only historically black university in the eleven member State University System of Florida.